Welcome

 - Clinical Interests: Regional Anesthesia, Cardiac Anesthesia

-- Personal interests: Jamming with friends, Playing guitar and harmonica, Discovering and creating new playlists in Spotify, Postmodern Jukebox, The Office, Traveling, Jogging, Orienteering, Volleyball
+- Personal Interests: Jamming with friends, Playing guitar and harmonica, Discovering and creating new playlists in Spotify, Postmodern Jukebox, The Office, Traveling, Jogging, Orienteering, Volleyball

-Christopher Matthews, DO
+Christopher Matthews, DO, Chief Resident

 - Hometown: Albany, GA

-- Med school: LECOM, Erie
+- Medical School: LECOM, Erie

 - Clinical Interests: Pediatric

-- Personal interests: Soccer, golf, fishing and anything on the water, local ice cream stands, hanging with my wife
+- Personal Interests: Soccer, golf, fishing and anything on the water, local ice cream stands, hanging with my wife

 Sally Nagia, MD